Global Advisory Board 2023

 Jessica is on the Board of the Journal of Quantitative Finance, and is a Visiting Professor both at UCL and at

-Managing director, global head of credit and commodities quantitative analysis
+Managing director, global head of markets quantitative analysis

-Youssef Elouerkhaoui is a Managing Director and the Global Head of Credit and Commodities Quantitative Analysis at Citi.
+Youssef Elouerkhaoui is a Managing Director and the global head of markets quantitative analysis at Citi.
 His group supports all modelling and product development activities across businesses.
 He is also in charge of CVA, Funding and Regulatory Capital for his businesses.
 Prior to this, he was a Director in the Fixed Income Derivatives Quantitative Research Group at UBS, where he was in charge of model development for the Structured Credit Desk.
 Before joining UBS, Youssef was a Quantitative Research Analyst at Credit Lyonnais supporting Interest Rates Exotics.
 He is a graduate of Ecole Centrale Paris and he holds a PhD in Mathematics from Paris-Dauphine University.

 Presidential professor of mathematics